 These Xiao Long Bao took some practice and also require some prepwork.
 Give yourself an extra day to make the stock and allow enough time to set in the refrigerator before assembly.

-I originally mixed the cubes of soup with the pork mixture, but had inconsistent dumplings due to my lack in mixing skills (there’s a fine line in under and over mixing).
+I originally mixed the cubes of soup with the pork mixture, but had inconsistent Xiao Long Bao due to my lack in mixing skills (there’s a fine line in under and over mixing).
 This final time, I left the pork filling and soup cubes separate, opting to individually adding a couple of cubes to each wrapper before adding the pork.
 If you are going to mix everything together, add about 3/4-1 cup of the soup cubes to the pork and gently combine.
 You want to add as much filling as possible to the wrapper while still being able to seal it.

 Notable Ingredients